sykhangdha/mangareader-wp/README.md

 ![alt text](http://i.epvpimg.com/xD8gaab.png)

+# APPLYING THEMES
+Use any of the .css files from the github and copy and paste the css code by going to Appearance --> Customize and pasting the code into "Additional CSS".

 # Based on MangaStarter/UiKIT
 The following theme uses MangaStarter as the base and adds additional features to the theme.
 - Updated functions.php for "Manga Directory" page